 - Add some of the stock to loosen bits from bottom of pan

 - Add onion mix into the crockpot.

 - Add in your tomatoes and the rest of the beef stock.

 - whisk in a couple tbsp of flour to thicken if needed

 - Cook on in crockpot for 4-6 hours or until meat is tender.

-- I like to serve in a bowl with toppings and tortillas on the side, and let each person build their own!
+- I like to serve in a bowl with toppings and corn or flour tortillas on the side, and let each person build their own!

 Elke is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.